springdoc/springdoc-openapi/README.md

 The springdoc-openapi Java library helps automating the generation of API documentation using Spring Boot projects. springdoc-openapi works by examining an application at runtime to infer API semantics based on Spring configurations, class structure and various annotations.

 The library automatically generates documentation in JSON/YAML and HTML formatted pages.
-The generateed documentation can be complemented using `swagger-api` annotations.
+The generated documentation can be complemented using `swagger-api` annotations.

 This library supports:
 *  OpenAPI 3